IDEKanymoreTBH/Test_01.jar/README.md

 This thing and website are licensed under the [Creative Commons BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-You may download and play the game for personal use, but you may not copy, modify, or redistribute it.
+You may download and experience whatever it is for personal use, but you may not copy, modify, or redistribute it.